 - a coherent sequence of courses for four or more credits in CTE that consists at least two courses in the same career cluster, including at least one advanced CTE course which includes any course that is the third of higher course in a sequence.
-The final course in the sequence must be selected from one of the CTE career clusters listed in the following:

-- Education and Training

-- Health Science

-- Human Services

-- Law and Public Service; or

-- 2. four credits in Junior Reserve Officer Training Corps (JROTC)
+The final course in the sequence must be selected from one of the CTE career clusters listed in the following: - Education and Training - Health Science - Human Services - Law, Public Safety, Corrections, and Security; - Career Preparation I or II and Project-Based Research if the course addresses a filed from this list; or - 2. courses required to complete a TEA-designated program of study related to public services; or - 3. four credits in Junior Reserve Officer Training Corps (JROTC)